How to Upgrade Electrical in an Old House: 10 Important Things to Know About Rewiring

 Here at Sylvester Electric, we have a great appreciation for the older homes of the North Shore.
 Although we may have to totally update the underlying wiring of a home to bring it into the 21st century, we can find plates and switches and exterior elements that speak to the era your home was built in, or any era or style you’re going for as you remodel or renovate.
 We know all the right suppliers and can find stylish options that meet today’s strict electrical safety codes.

 The main thing to remember is never to try and update your home’s wiring without a licensed electrician on your team—for safety, code, quality, insurance and resale reasons.
-If you need to have your older home’s wiring updated, contact Sylvester Electric today at (978) 218-8009 for assistance.
+If you need a professional who is experienced with rewiring an old house, contact Sylvester Electric today at (978) 218-8009 for assistance.